-Based on the Elysée Treaty of 1963, regular working relations have developed between the German and French ministries that are going beyond the biannual summits of both governments.
-With the 40th anniversary of the Treaty, the Franco-German cooperation gained new momentum.
+Based on the Elysée Treaty of 1963, regular working relations have developed between the German and French ministries that are going beyond the usually biannual summits of both governments.
+With the 40th anniversary of the Treaty, the Franco-German cooperation received a new dynamism.
 Since January 2003, the intergovernmental consultations have taken place in the form of joint cabinet councils.
 This means that usually all members of both cabinets come together and discuss the latest and most important issues.
 Furthermore, the German and the French ministers deal with topical political issues in bilateral talks.

 Examples of key areas:

-- Intensified cooperation in rail transport; establishment of a Franco-German high-level rail group (2010)
+- Intensified cooperation in rail transport; establishment of a Franco-German high-level rail group in 2010

 - Cooperation in the roads sector and in the field of road haulage

 Moreover, there is a close cooperation in terms of European issues, in particular prior to Councils of the EU Transport Ministers.

 Due to the importance of the Franco-German cooperation, the Federal Ministry of Transport and Digital Infrastructure appointed a Commissioner for Franco-German relations back in 2000.
 And since 2004, there have been regular exchanges of personnel between the two Ministries.